 Minimally invasive surgery for the spine

-Minimally invasive spine surgery is a safer and effective treatment alternative for patients who are recommended to undergo traditional open back surgery.
-Minimally invasive spine surgery at Laser Spine Institute uses more advanced, precise medical techniques to allow patients to experience lower risk and higher patient satisfaction scores than traditional open back surgery.
+Minimally invasive spine surgery is a safer and effective treatment alternative for patients who are recommended to undergo traditional open back surgery.^ Minimally invasive spine surgery at Laser Spine Institute uses muscle-sparing techniques to give our patients a streamlined experience with many advantages.

-Unlike traditional open back surgery that requires a large incision to give surgeons access to the spine, minimally invasive spine surgery is conducted through a small incision, usually about 1 inch in length.
-This small incision allows our surgeons to access the exact location of the damaged portion of the spine without disrupting the muscles near the spine.
+Unlike traditional open back surgery that requires a large incision to give surgeons access to the spine, minimally invasive spine surgery can be performed through a less than 1-inch incision.
+This small incision allows our surgeons to access the exact location of the damaged portion of the spine while causing less disruption of the surrounding muscles.

-The type of minimally invasive surgery performed will be dependent on the type of spine condition, and the location and severity of the condition.
+The type of minimally invasive surgery performed will be dependent on the type of spine condition, as well as its location and severity.

 Types of minimally invasive surgery

-- Foraminotomy — which relieves pressure on compressed nerves in the foramen, a passageway through which nerve roots exit the spinal canal.
+- Foraminotomy.
+A procedure that relieves pressure on compressed nerves in the foramen, a passageway through which nerve roots exit the spinal canal.

-- Laminotomy — which relieves pressure by removing a portion of the lamina, a bony plate on each vertebra that protects the spinal cord.
+- Laminotomy.
+A laminotomy relieves pressure by removing a portion of the lamina, a bony plate on each vertebra that protects the spinal cord.

-- Discectomy — which is the surgical removal of a portion of a herniated or bulging disc.
+- Discectomy.
+This outpatient procedure involves the surgical removal of a portion of a herniated or bulging disc.

-- Facet Thermal Ablation — which is the surgical cleaning of the joint structures (facet joints) that connect the vertebrae in the back.
+- Facet thermal ablation.
+A procedure that involves the cleaning of the joints that connect the vertebrae in the back.

 Advantages of Laser Spine Institute’s minimally invasive spine surgery

-Because of our minimally invasive approach to spine surgery, our patients are able to return home or to their hotel mere hours after the procedure is finished.
-There is no required hospitalization with our procedures; our minimally invasive surgery is performed in one of our world-class surgery centers throughout the country.
+Because of our minimally invasive approach to spine surgery, our patients are able to return home or to their hotel within hours after the procedure is finished.^ Our minimally invasive surgery is performed in one of our world-class surgery centers throughout the country.
 Patients undergoing minimally invasive spine surgery at Laser Spine Institute can expect a shorter recovery time with less risk of complication compared to traditional open spine surgery.^